sophiegioffre/MIT-realtime-bus-tracker/README.md

 - Customized the red map markers to coordinate with the styles/colors of the map

 ## HOW TO RUN
-Download all files to your local drive and load the index.html file into a Google Chrome browser.
+Clone all files in this repo to your local drive.
+Then open the index.html file in a browser, perferibly Google Chrome.
+Watch for the buses to update their real-time locations every 15 seconds.

 ## ROAD MAP TO FUTURE IMPROVEMENTS
 I plan to improve this project in the following ways: